Climate lawsuit: Children sue for their right to effective climate protection!

 21 February 2023

-We are filing our application with the Constitutional Court (VfGH).
+We have filed our application with the Austrian Constitutional Court (VfGH).

 Why do we challenge the current Climate Protection Law?